 Open Library is a Goodreads-style site where you can share reading lists, track your own book collection, borrow and download eBooks, and contribute to a catalogue of all books ever published.

 The site is open source and run by the Internet Archive, a non-profit organisation dedicated to sharing knowledge.

 Libreture and The Epubizer

 The idea of Libreture and its sister site The Epubizer is to help people use eBooks without DRM.

 The Epubizer explains all the basics of DRM-free eBooks: what they are, how to read them and where to buy them.

 Libreture is a Goodreads-style site which lets you store and organise your DRM-free eBooks online, browse DRM-free bookshops, discover new titles and share reading lists.
-Storage is a paid service (to cover the costs of storing the eBooks) but you can try it for free without a credit card.
+The basic account is free, and there are also paid options for people who want extra storage space (including an unlimited plan).

 WEBSITE – The Epubizer

 Inventaire is a volunteer-run book lending site where you can make friends and create collaborative libraries together.
 You can make lists of books you want to lend to friends, and browse other friends’ lists.

 It can also be used by book groups or organisations who want to share a common pool of books, as it helps the group keep track of which books are available and who has them at the moment.